Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 The next thing to consider is how many observations people are drawing conclusions from.

 Consider thumb cancer again - if this is based on a study of 3 people, I'm not likely to be that interested.
 Why?
-Not because this means that the results, or even the conclusion drawn from them, is wrong, it's that we have no reason to believe they are right.
+Not because this means that the results, or even the conclusions drawn from them, are wrong, it's that we have no reason to believe they are right.

 This is a mistake of generalising from the particular, of assuming something will apply to everyone (including you)